duvelmandice/thecairnhackening/Combat.md

 If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.

+### Shield Splintering

+Players can opt to absorb all damage and effects from an attack in exchange for their shield breaking. [^1]

 ### Blast

 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.